Skip to content

 6. Click Generate

-You should see some new files have appeared/changed in your file tree.
+You will see some new files have appear/change in your file tree.

 Click here to examine these files in more detail.